anglyan/anglyan.github.io/docs/about_core.md

     structure, and properties of materials.
 Basically how stuff is made (and unmade), from fundamental physics to manufacturing.
 My research in this area leverages both simulations,
-    machine learning, and in-situ characterizationm to explore fundamental questions, accelerate discovery
+    machine learning, and in-situ characterization techniques to explore fundamental questions, accelerate discovery
     and its transition to manufacturing.
 I have focused primarily on atomic layer deposition, a thin film growth technique that is